Effects of fish oil on depression

-Web MD concerning fish oil and depression reports:
+Web MD reports:

-“Cell membranes are made up, partly, of omega-3s.
-It is possible that increasing the omega-3 levels makes it possible for serotonin - a chemical that carries messages from one brain cell to another - to pass through cell membranes.”
+Cell membranes are made up, partly, of omega-3s.
+It is possible that increasing the omega-3 levels makes it possible for serotonin - a chemical that carries messages from one brain cell to another - to pass through cell membranes.

-health-care provider/physician to discuss the
+Please consult your health-care provider/physician to discuss the information I have provided.

 He also describes a link between our decline in Omega-3 intake in the last 100 years and the rise in mental problems.

 Remember the link between fish oil and depression involving serotonin?
 Well, here's another one...

 Dr. Andrew Stoll explains a bit more about why fish oil and depression are linked in his book "The Omega-3 Connection".
 He wrote: